Why a video light matters?

 Generally speaking, choosing a luminaire with a wide temperature range is rational because it offers enough cool and warm brightness options to fit various needs.
 With a wide temperature range, users have more choices to create an ideal lumination effect.

 CRI is the abbreviation of Color Rendering Index.
 It is a measurement of how realistic the colors look under artificial lighting in photography.
 It represents the capability of a fixture to reproduce the true colors of the object it lightens.
 On a scale of 0 to 100, the higher the color rendering index is, the more natural the brightness is.
-Generally, fixtures with more than 90 CRI can perform luminous effect close to the one of natural lighting.
+Generally, high CRI COB light with more than 90 CRI can be the best studio light for video and photography.
+It can perform luminous effect close to the one of natural lighting.
 Fixture with 95+ CRI is preferred in professional video production.

 It is a significant feature to concern about since the noise may influence the video recording.
 High-power luminaires usually generate a lot of heat so that many of them are equipped with a cooling fan.
 The operation of the cooling fan may contribute to noise.
 Therefore, choosing a luminous equipment with low noise is crucial.

 5. Battery capacity

 The power solution of a luminaire in video determines the application versatility of it.
 For those who need to shoot outside for a long time, portable lights with large battery capacity are preferred.

-Size and weight also matter because it determines the portability of the fixture for video recording.
-For vloggers and common users, pocket light which features great portability is a good option in daily video recording.
+Size and weight also matter because it determines the portability of the light for YouTube video recording.
+For vloggers and common users, handheld photography light which features great portability is a good option in daily video recording.
 It is so lightweight that it can be carried around effortlessly.
-For more information about this portable light for video shooting, see COLBOR PL Series.

 The features mentioned above are not equally important.
-Knowing the basics of fixtures and your core needs make it easier to select the best lighting for video.
+Knowing the basics of fixtures and your core needs make it easier to select the best lighting equipment for video.